Nemris/critchecker/README.md

 Always write a docstring for the functions you create.
 When in doubt, check the existing code.

-For the love of all that is dear, **avoid classes**.
-Use dataclasses if representing a complex object, but resort to functions for the actual logic.
+For the love of all that is dear, **avoid inheritance outside of exception hierarchies**.
+Likewise, **do not use global variables**, although global "constants" are fine.
-Functional programming-like functions with as little side-effects as possible make testing and importing modules easier.

 Use the imperative tense in your commit titles, and make sure their length is 50 characters max.